The Dark Side of ADHD — Love-Bombing And Person-Fixation

 Mindfulness practice can be an effective way to manage easy distractibility and maintain a healthy focus on their relationship.

-5. Emphasize Compassion, Commitment, and Mental Stimulation
+5. Strengthen Compassion, Commitment, and Mental Stimulation

 The foundation of a successful relationship with someone with ADHD lies in compassion, commitment, and an understanding of their need for mental stimulation.
 Let’s break them down:

 • Commitment: Commitment in an ADHD relationship means a long-term dedication to work through difficulties, participate in therapies, and support each other in managing ADHD symptoms.
 It keeps them both going strong through tough times.
-Commitment adds to the relationship’s longevity and health.
+It adds to the relationship’s longevity and health.

-• Mental Stimulation: Mental stimulation is key for individuals with ADHD, who thrive on novelty and engagement.
+• Mental Stimulation: Mental stimulation is key for people with ADHD, who thrive on novelty and engagement.
 Partners can support this by introducing new activities, encouraging interests, and being open to spontaneity.
 This keeps the relationship exciting and helps manage ADHD symptoms, balancing engagement with stability.

 My advice to the ADHD person in a relationship: ADHD is not an excuse, it’s an explanation—it explains why you may behave in certain ways, but it’s never an excuse to behave poorly.